 When: daily, 3:30–5:30pm, 16 September–17 November 2019

 103/F, The Ritz-Carlton, Hong Kong, International Commerce Centre, 1 Austin Road West, Kowloon, 2263 2270, book online

 Popinjays at The Murray, Hong Kong

 The Murray’s rooftop eatery Popinjays gives afternoon tea a tropical makeover.
-Whilst enjoying the stunning views of Central, guests can nosh on savoury delectables the likes of organic egg and Kristal caviar blinis and blue lobster and apple remoulade as well as a selection of savoury muffins.
-For the sweet tooth, there are strawberry lamingtons, Thai basil cream macarons, coconut and pineapple eclairs and warm scones served with homemade papaya and mango jam.
-There’s even an option (for an extra $90) for the signature cherry jubilee and blood orange scones to be flambéed tableside.
-If you’re not in the mood for a hot pot of tea, take your pick of speciality drinks such as Fruit Dove, a blend of rosebud, hibiscus and blackcurrant tea with soda, to liven up the palate.
+Whilst enjoying views of Central, guests can nosh on savoury delectables the likes of organic egg and caviar blinis and marinated spider crab with pineapple salsa and popcorn as well as a selection of savoury muffins.
+For the sweet tooth, consider blueberry macarons with lavender cream, passion fruit and milk chocolate cake and warm scones served with homemade papaya and mango jam.
+There’s even an option for your scones to be flambéed tableside with Cointreau Blood Orange.
+If you’re not in the mood for a hot pot of tea, take your pick of speciality drinks such as Fruit Dove (+$85), a blend of rosebud, hibiscus and blackcurrant tea with soda, lemon and agave to liven up the palate.

 When: Tuesday–Sunday, 2:30–4:30pm

 Rooftop, The Murray, Hong Kong, 22 Cotton Tree Drive, Central, 3141 8888, book online